MonkeyAndres/MonkeyAndres.github.io/about.md

 That being said you can imagine that this blog will be full of random posts without any relation between them and you aren't very wrong about it.

-In order to finish my introduction I would say that for the moment I'm not planning to write any post just because I have a lot of things going on such as learning day trading, studying, practising calisthenics, my job...
+You can see all the projects that I'm currently working on [here](../now).
+Yep, I'm working in a lot of things in parallel, that's completely fine, isn't it?

 Okay, not bad, that could be used as an introduction.
 Thanks for reading.